 You need a rather considerable amount of money to retire as we’re sure you know, as you don’t want to just retire but retire comfortably.
 To do this you’d need to make sure the interest you are earning on your investments, is earning interest of its own – this is called compound interest.

 Compound interest is what happens when you invest successfully and is a great way of increasing your money largely over time.

 While this is loosely the same as the previous point, rather than retiring early proper investments can see to you having either additional regular income or income that is able to support you individually.

-There are numerous investment options available that provide regular income such as property, equity and bonds.
+There are numerous investment options available that provide regular passive income such as property, equity and bonds.
 The one that most people are unaware of is investing in car leasing, this can be a heavily lucrative investment option that is reliable and low risk.

 Investing may not seem overall particularly ethical, or at least not in the way you’re thinking.
 There are types of investments called (ESG) investing that focuses on the environmentally, social and governance aspects of said investments.

 These types of investments exclude types of industries that are harmful to the planet and society, such as deforestation, gambling and unfair trade practices.